JosuaKrause/redipy/README.md

   preferences, without changing your code or learning new APIs.

-- Adaptability: You can start your project small with the memory backend and only switch to a full redis server once the application grows.
+- Adaptability: You can start your project small with the memory backend and only switch to a full Redis server once the application grows.

-- Scripting: You can create backend independent redis scripts without using lua.
+- Scripting: You can create backend independent Redis scripts without using Lua.
   Scripts are written using a symbolic API in python.

 - Compatibility: You can use any Redis client or tool with any backend.

-- Mockability: You can use redipy in tests that require redis with the memory backend to easily mock the functionality without actually having to run a redis server in the background.
-Also, this avoids issues that might occur when running tests in parallel with an actual redis server.
+- Mockability: You can use redipy in tests that require Redis with the memory backend to easily mock the functionality without actually having to run a Redis server in the background.
+Also, this avoids issues that might occur when running tests in parallel with an actual Redis server.

 - Performance: You can leverage the high performance of Redis or other backends that offer fast and scalable data storage and retrieval.